« Blog

 The key trade-off is tax advantages vs. flexibility in how you spend the money.

 Brokerage accounts "don't care" what you spend the money on, but you'll pay tax on your investment gains.
-(Ordinary income tax on some investments, capital gains tax on other investments, but you're still paying tax.)
+(Ordinary income tax on some investments, capital gains tax on other investments, but you're still paying tax.
+To learn more about taxation of brokerage accounts, check out How are Brokerage Accounts Taxed?)

-529 plans and Coverdell savings accounts give awesome tax advantages, but only if you're ready to spend the money on education.
-And there are penalties and tax if you don't.
+College savings plans, such as 529 plans, give awesome tax advantages -- but only if you're ready to spend the money on education.
+There are penalties and tax if you don't.

 To think through how to put college savings in the context of your other goals in life, check out our interactive AboveBoard Financial Action Plan.